Civil Service Commission

 Sec.
 19-4.
 Penalties.

 Whoever violates any of the provisions of this chapter, or any of the rules established pursuant to this chapter, shall, upon conviction, pay a fine not to exceed one hundred dollars ($100.00), for each such offense.
 Any applicant violating the provisions of this chapter or rules established pursuant to this chapter shall be excluded from further consideration of employment.
-Any candidate on an eligible register violating the provisions of this chapter or rules established pursuant to this chapter shall be excluded from the eligible register.
+Any candidate on an eligible list violating the provisions of this chapter or rules established pursuant to this chapter shall be excluded from the eligible list.

 Any officer, commissioner, or employee of the City who violates the provisions of this chapter, or any rules established pursuant to this chapter shall be disciplined, up to and including removal from office.
 It shall be the responsibility of the city council to determine whether any officer, commissioner or employee has violated this ordinance; and if necessary, the appropriate discipline and remedy.